nezaj/Reference/js_good_parts/chp4_notes.md

 ```

 #### Recursion
-JavaScript currently doesn't support **tail call optimization**, as a result, it may exchaust the stack if there are too many recursive calls.
+JavaScript currently doesn't support **tail call optimization**, as a result, it may exhaust the stack if there are too many recursive calls.

 #### Scope
 JavaScript has function scope.
-So variables defined anywhere inside a function are not visibile outside of the function definition.
+So variables defined anywhere inside a function are not visible outside of the function definition.

 #### Closure
-Good news is that inner functions get access to the paramaters and variables of the functions they are defined within (except for *this* and *arguments*).
+Good news is that inner functions get access to the parameters and variables of the functions they are defined within (except for *this* and *arguments*).
 This is a very good thing.

 Earlier we made a myObject function with an increment method.
 Suppose we wanted to make myObject's value variable private.
 We can do it like so
 ```javascript